Seirdy/seirdy.one/content/posts/website-best-practices.md

 Consider taking hardening measures to maximize the security benefits made possible by the simplicity of textual websites, starting with script removal.

 JavaScript and WebAssembly are responsible for the bulk of modern web exploits.
-Ideally, a text-oriented site can enforce a scripting ban at the [<abbr title="Content Security Policy">CSP</abbr>](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) level.
+If that isn't reason enough, most [non-mainstream search indexes](./../../../2021/03/10/search-engines-with-own-indexes.html) have little to no support for JavaScript.
+Ideally, a text-oriented site can enforce a scripting ban at the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (<abbr title="Content Security Policy">CSP</abbr>) level.

 <figure itemscope itemtype="https://schema.org/SoftwareSourceCode">
 <figcaption>